 How do we define machine learning?

 Machine learning is a continuous process in which a computer is programmed to analyze and learn from user input.
 The data and information the users share allow machines to predict market trends.

 How does Artificial Intelligence work?

-AI refers to the machines that have the capability to mimic learning processes.
+AI refers to machines that have the capability to mimic learning processes.
 They are notable for learning novel concepts and providing solutions to the problems previously not encountered.
 It is already playing an important role in content marketing and has helped scores of marketers streamline their processes.

 When do content marketing processes change?

 Content marketing processes evolve.
-Today, we can find hyper-focussed pages and long blog posts aimed at personalized advertising.
+Today, we can find hyper-focused pages and long blog posts aimed at personalized advertising.
 Google has launched an array of machine learning updates that must be taken into consideration.
 Nearly 31% of organizations are expected to implement AI in their processes by the end of 2018, according to Adobe.

 Why should marketers embrace Artificial Intelligence?